esummers1/ping/README.md

 # Ping

-A remake of Pong in Java.
+A Pong-like game in Java.